kmcaloney15/greatreads/README.md

 ## User Story:

-- Users should be able to create their own profiles to be able to view the books to review them.
+- Users should be able to create their own profiles to get access to the library.
 - Users should also be able to view the individual book pages to read, edit and delete reviews and ratings.